CChannella/BDD-with-Lettuce-Python-and-Selenium/README.md

 # BDD-with-Lettuce-Python-and-Selenium
-Exmple showing BDd using Lettuce ,selenium and python for
+Exmple showing BDD using Lettuce ,selenium and python

 #Prerequisites
 - Python and pip should be installed